Latent Defects Insurance (LDI)

 UK Finance Logo

-Property developers typically take out insurance for their construction projects before passing the policy of the completed building over to the buyer.
 The reassurance of having a building defects warranty can make properties more marketable, as they’ll be more attractive to investors and buyers, while also providing balance sheet protection.

-So, whether you’re a developer, investor, owner, or tenant, it makes financial sense to mitigate the risks of disruptive and costly latent defects by having the proper building warranty in place.
+Whether you’re a developer, investor, owner, or tenant, it makes financial sense to mitigate the risks of disruptive and costly latent defects by having the proper building warranty in place.

 LDI typically covers the following elements in residential projects: